AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_gateway.md

 ### Misc.
 * `allocate_new_eip` - (Optional) If set to false, use an available address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
 Available in Controller 2.7+.
 Valid values: true, false.
 Default: true.
 Option not available for Azure and OCI gateways, they will automatically allocate new EIPs.
 * `eip` - (Optional) Specified EIP to use for gateway creation.
 Required when `allocate_new_eip` is false.
 Available in Controller version 3.5+.
-Only supported for AWS and GCP gateways.
+Only available for AWS, GCP, Azure, OCI, AzureGov, AWSGov, AWSChina, AzureChina, AWS Top Secret and AWS Secret.
+* `azure_eip_name` - (Optional) Name of public IP Address resource in Azure to be assigned to the gateway instance.
+Required when `allocate_new_eip` is false and `cloud_type` is Azure, AzureGov or AzureChina.
+Available as of provider version 2.20+.
 * `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for gateway.
 Currently only supported for AWS, Azure, AzureGov, AWSGov, AWSChina, AzureChina, Alibaba Cloud, AWS Top Secret and AWS Secret gateways.
 Valid values: true, false.
 Default value: false.
 * `zone` - (Optional) Availability Zone.
 Only available for Azure and Public Subnet Filtering gateway.
 Available for Azure as of provider version R2.17+.
 * `enable_jumbo_frame` - (Optional) Enable jumbo frames for this gateway.
 Default value is true.